JulianKlug/stroke-receptive-fields/README.md

 - other exclusion criteria: IAT before CT, no treatment received
     - extract_patient_characteristics.py: extract relevant patient characteristics from main excel database

-(Angio-CT):
-If Angio-CTs are used, in which the head has to be extracted from the half-body image, after which the skull has to be stripped from the image.
-1. angio_ct_extraction/brain_extract_wrapper.py : center FOV on head and extract brain only

 CT :

 0. utils/resolve_RAPID_4D_maps: resolve RAPID maps with 4 dimensions